MobilityData/transit-translations/README.md

-# THIS REPO HAS BEEN ARCHIVED ON OCTOBER 28, 2022
+# THIS REPO HAS BEEN ARCHIVED ON OCT.
+28, 2022

 The repository contains specification to manipulate General Transit Feed Specification (GTFS) and GTFS Realtime: